 Resolution of Disputes

-Embassy Summer head office at: Ben Reynolds Summer Global Operations Director, Embassy Summer Operations Centre, 1 Billinton Way, Brighton BN1 4LF, United Kingdom
+Embassy Summer head office, Lisa James, Summer Global Operations Director, Embassy Summer Operations Centre, 1 Billinton Way, Brighton BN1 4LF, United Kingdom

 Should a client be unsatisfied they have the right to appeal directly to English UK, Languages Canada or ACCET.